- Doctors have postponed Anna Hazare's discharge

 "Our fight is for the common man," said Hazare, who has fashioned his protest actions after Mahatma Gandhi.
 "We want justice for him."

-Ultimately, time ran out on the bill, which would have created a citizen ombudsman or Lokpal committee with powers to investigate politicians.
-This lack of action followed a raucous debate and high drama in the Rajya Sabha, or India's upper house of parliament, with the floor at one point disintegrating into utter chaos when an opposition lawmaker ripped apart documents and tossed them on the floor.
+Ultimately, time ran out on the anti-corruption bill, which would have created a citizen ombudsman or Lokpal committee with powers to investigate politicians.
+This lack of action followed a raucous debate and high drama in the Rajya Sabha, or India's upper house of parliament, with the floor at one point disintegrating into chaos when an opposition lawmaker ripped apart documents and tossed them on the floor.

 Hazare is chief among those credited with shining a spotlight on India's chronic corruption.
 He and other critics of the government said that the version of the legislation approved by India's lower house of parliament -- which ultimately stalled in the higher chamber -- was watered down to the point where it would not make much of a difference.